 Prerequisite: Spanish 101, or in conjunction with Spanish 101 with permission of the instructor.

 303c.
-HISTORY OF SPANISH CIVILIZATION IN THE NEW WORLD.-Historical and literary background; modern trends in literature; reading from contemporary Hispanic authors.
+HISTORY OF SPANISH CIVILIZATION IN THE NEW

+World.-Historical and literary background; modern trends in the culture and literature of Hispanic-American countries, including Brazil; reading from contemporary authors.